super-turbo-society/turbo-docs/docs/rust-sdk/config.md

 ```
 [canvas]
-autoscaling = 1.0
+auto-size = 1.0
 ```

-The number you put there will adjust the pixel size in the game, so play around with it until you find the size you like.
+The number here is the ratio of your game's canvas resolution to the window size.